 Without loss of generality, we will suppress the bias term in the following considerations.
 The multiplication of a single weight row $\mathbf{w}_i$ corresponding to the $i^{th}$ neuron at the fully-connected layer with some input data point $\mathbf{x}$ can be expressed as a weighted sum of all of the features in $\mathbf{x}$ as follows

-In $\mathbf{w}_i$, let $\negind$ and $\posind$ denote the sets of indices that hold the negative and positive weight components, respectively.
+In weight row $\mathbf{w}_i$, let $\negind$ and $\posind$ denote the sets of indices that hold the negative and positive weight components, respectively.
 Given $\ReLU$ activation, the $i^{th}$ neuron is only activated on $\mathbf{x}$ if the sum of the features weighted by the negative components is smaller than the sum of the features weighted by the positive components:

-Therefore, $\mathbf{x}$ will yield non-zero gradients at the $i^{th}$ neuron if and only if this particular relationship, expressed by \Cref{eq:weight_rules}, between the features holds.
+Therefore, $\mathbf{x}$ will yield non-zero gradients at the $i^{th}$ neuron if and only \Cref{eq:weight_rules}, holds for its features.

 When the inequality holds only for a single data point in a mini-batch, this data point can be individually extracted from the gradients, as described in Section~\ref{sub:multiple_sample_inversion}.
-The idea behind our \namenoformat is to set the components within each weight row corresponding to each neuron of the first fully-connected layer, such that this relationship only holds relatively rarely in inputs, and is therefore likely to only hold for a single data point within a mini-batch.
+The idea behind our \namenoformat is to set the components within each weight row corresponding to the neurons of the first fully-connected layer, such that \Cref{eq:weight_rules} only holds relatively rarely in inputs, and is therefore likely to only hold for a single data point within a mini-batch.